rafaco/InAppDevTools/README.md

 ## About the author

-I'm a Senior Software Engineer and I started this project to get the log of a real user with a nasty bug that we were unable to reproduce.
-Then it become my personal developer tool and I started to add new features as I was needing them for my daily duties.
+I'm a Senior Software Engineer and I started this project to get the log of a real user remotely, who has a nasty bug that we were unable to reproduce.
+Then it become my personal tool for my daily duties as developer and I started to add new features as I was needing them.

 After tons of overnight coding fun, I've left my work position to fully focus on this amazing project for a while.
-I hope to publish a fully functional version around February 2020.
+I hope to publish a fully functional version around Spring 2020.

 I have always worked on proprietary software and this is my first open source project.
-I am really excited to be able to return what I received and I'm looking forward to create a friendly community around this project.
+I am really excited to give back what I received during this years and I'm looking forward to create a friendly community around this project.
 Please feel free to correct me, give me any advise or pointing me in the right direction.

 ## Links <a name="links"/>